 For many, Thanksgiving can be stressful.
 There’s the travel, the cooking, the hosting, and piles of dirty dishes to wash.
 This year, enjoy a more relaxing holiday in the Beehive State.
-With beautiful mountains out your window and the promise of fresh mountain air, a Thanksgiving in Utah is one to look forward to.
+With beautiful mountains out your window and the promise of fresh mountain air, a Thanksgiving in Utah this 2023 Holiday season is one to look forward to.

 When you think about the perfect Thanksgiving, you probably picture rustic, harvest-esque scenes and the comfort of a crackling fire.
 Located in historic, downtown Park City, High West Distillery and Saloon offers all of these vibes, and more.
 Have a glass of whiskey in the company of your friends and family before you prep (or attend) a delicious Thanksgiving celebration the next day.